The name of the Club shall be the Porsche Club of America, Maverick Region, Inc.

 The elected officers of the Club shall constitute the Executive Council.
 It shall be responsible for the proper conduct of the administrative affairs of the Club, the proper functioning of the named club event committees as noted in Article VIII, and shall ensure compliance with these Bylaws: it shall have all necessary powers to accomplish these things: but its decisions are subject to veto by a majority vote of the membership.
 All decisions of the Executive Council shall be by a majority vote.
-It shall examine, or cause to be examined, the Club financial records periodically, but at least annually.
-It shall also see that a current roster of members is maintained at the Region level in addition to the National database.
+It shall examine, or cause to be examined, the Club financial records on a monthly basis.
+It shall also ensure that a current roster of members is maintained at the Region level in addition to the National database.

-The elected officers, chairmen of the standing committees, and the past President of the preceding year shall constitute the Board of Directors of the Club.
+The elected officers, appointed event chairs, and the past President of the preceding year shall constitute the Board of Directors of the Club.
 It shall be the responsibility of the Board of Directors to provide input to the Executive Council to help determine all matters of Club policy not otherwise determined by the members at a regular or special meeting.
 The Board of Directors shall insure the proper conduct of the administrative affairs of the Club by the Executive Council.
 The President may relieve a member of the Board of Directors, other than an elected officer, who is not fulfilling the duties of the position as described in Article VIII.
-The fulfillment of duties by the office of the Board of Directors, other than an elected officer, shall be ongoing until such time as the Board member requests to be replaced.
+The fulfillment of duties by each member of the Board of Directors, other than an elected officer, shall be ongoing until such time as the Board member requests to be replaced.

-The President shall preside at all meetings of the members and the Executive Council and shall perform the duties usually associated with this office.
+The President shall preside at all meetings of the members, Board of Directors, and the Executive Council and shall perform the duties usually associated with this office.

-The Secretary shall attend all meetings of the members and the Executive Council, and shall keep full and complete minutes of the proceedings and of all votes cast thereat.
+The Secretary shall attend all meetings of the members, Board of Directors, and the Executive Council, and shall keep full and complete minutes of the proceedings and of all votes cast thereat.
 The Secretary shall have custody of the Club's minutes and correspondence, and perform all duties incident to this office.
 Club minutes will be published online for access by the membership within 10 days of the conclusion of each meeting.
 The Secretary shall cause to be published online, via the club web site, to the membership the official and complete results of all balloting by the members.
-The Secretary shall also fulfill the duties defined in Article 9, Election of Officers.
+The Secretary shall also fulfill the duties defined in Article IX, Election of Officers.

 The Treasurer shall have custody of and be accountable for all monies, debts, obligations, and assets belonging to the Club.
 The Treasurer shall have direct control over and supervision of all Club assets.
 The Treasurer shall receive all monies of the Club and deposit them promptly to the Club account in a bank insured by the Federal Deposit Insurance Corporation and designated by the Executive Council.
 The Treasurer shall make all payments of Club debts and obligations pursuant to Article XI, Section 1.
 The Treasurer shall insure strict compliance with these Bylaws in all matters pertaining to the financial affairs of the Club.
-The Treasurer shall give a full and correct written report to the Board of the financial position of the Club once each calendar quarter reflecting the Club's financial position as of March 31, June 30, September 30, and December 31, and give a full and correct written report to the Board of Directors at each Regular Meeting, and to the general membership of the financial position of the Club once each year by causing to be published in the Club newsletter the Club's financial position at December 31.
-Quarterly reports shall be made available to any member in good standing upon request.
+The Treasurer shall give a full and correct written report to the Executive Council of the financial position of the Club each month reflecting the Club's financial position as of the end of the previous month, and give a report to the Board of Directors at each Regular Meeting, and to the general membership of the financial position of the Club once each year by causing to be published in the Club newsletter the Club's financial position at December 31.
+Reports shall be made available to any member in good standing upon request.
 All checks or other orders for payment of monies in the name of the Club shall be signed by the Treasurer or appropriate officer in his absence.
 The Treasurer shall maintain, or cause to be maintained, a set of books and subsidiary records on the cash basis of accounting which will show, as a minimum, the source and disposition of all funds and other property that the Club may own.
 The Treasurer shall prepare, or cause to be prepared, such financial reports that are required or may be required by the National Organization, U.S. Internal Revenue Service, or other appropriate parties needing such information.
 The fiscal year of the Club shall be the calendar year.

 In the event of the death, resignation, disability, or disqualification of the Vice-president, Secretary, or Treasurer, the Executive Council shall make an interim appointment to the office so vacated for the balance of the unexpired term, with approval of a majority vote of the membership in attendance at a regularly scheduled meeting.

-Pursuant to Article V, Section 2, Committee Chairmen and such members as may be desirable shall be appointed to serve at the discretion of the President.
-Standing committees will normally include, but are not limited to, the following:
+Pursuant to Article VI, Section 2, Event Chairs, as members of the Board of Directors, shall be appointed to serve at the discretion of the President.
+Standing club events chairs will normally include, but are not limited to, the following:

-The Executive Council may add to or delete from the above list of committees from time to time as it deems appropriate to accomplish the objectives of the Club.
+The Executive Council may add to or delete from the above list of event chairs from time to time as it deems appropriate to accomplish the objectives of the Club.
 The Board of Directors shall determine the appropriate level of Club assets necessary for the efficient operation of each committee.
-The level of such assets shall be reassessed at the beginning of each fiscal year by the Board of Directors at the first regularly scheduled Regular Meeting.
-Each Committee Chair must present an annual budget to the Treasurer prior to, or no later than, this first regularly scheduled Regular Meeting.
+The level of such assets shall be reassessed at the beginning of each fiscal year by the Board of Directors at the first scheduled Regular Meeting of each calendar year.
+Each Committee Chair must present an annual budget to the Treasurer prior to, or no later than, this first regularly scheduled Regular Meeting of each calendar year.

-At the July Board Meeting, the Board shall appoint a Nominations Committee consisting of three members who are not currently serving as elected officers.
-The August newsletter shall contain the names, addresses, and phone numbers of those serving on the Nominations Committee, as well as a call for nominations for the following year's elected officers from the membership.
+At the June Board Meeting, the Executive Council shall appoint a Nominations Committee consisting of three members who are not currently serving as elected officers.
+The August newsletter shall contain the names and email contact information of those serving on the Nominations Committee, as well as a call for nominations for the following year's elected officers from the membership.
 The Nominations Committee shall provide the Club Secretary with a slate of candidates willing to run for the four elected offices.
-Should a member wish to place his or her own name on the ballot, he may do so by presenting the Club Secretary with a petition so requesting before September 1.
-Before any member's name can be placed on the ballot there must be at least three (3) members entitled to vote sponsoring each candidate.
+Should a member wish to place his or her own name on the ballot, he may do so by presenting the requested information to the Nominations Committee before October 1.
 The Club Secretary shall cause to be printed in the issue of the club newsletter of the month preceding the annual Founders Day Event, an official ballot listing all candidates for office.
-Should no nominations be received for any office, the current officer shall remain in office until the succeeding Board of Directors can appoint a replacement.
+Should no nominations be received for any office, the current officer shall remain in office until the succeeding Executive Council can appoint a replacement.

-Election of Club Officers shall be at the Annual Meeting.
-Voting shall be by official secret ballot and due provision shall be made for absentee voting.
+Election of Club Officers shall be at the Annual Founders Day Event.
+Voting shall be by official online or paper secret ballot.
 The Secretary shall ensure that only ballots submitted by members in good standing are counted.
 The nominee who receives the greatest number of votes cast for the office for which his name appears on the ballot shall be declared elected.
-In case of a tie vote, a rerun vote shall be taken at the next Meeting, but in no event more than 45 days after the Annual Meeting.
-All votes shall be counted by the Club Secretary and at least two members of the Nominating Committee.
+In case of a tie vote, a rerun vote shall be taken at the next Meeting, but in no event more than 45 days after the Annual Founders Day Event.
+All votes shall be counted by the Club Secretary and at least one member of the Nominating Committee.

 Board of Directors Business Meetings, also known as "Regular Meetings," shall be held regularly.
 The time and location shall be published at least ten (10) days prior to the scheduled meeting.
 These meetings shall normally be held on or before the 10th day of the month.
 A meal or refreshments will normally be made available and a fee for food and beverage service may be charged.
 These meetings are always open to the membership at large.

-The Annual Meeting of the Club shall normally be held on the second Saturday in November.
+The Annual Meeting of the Club shall normally be held on a Saturday in November or December.
 The Election of Officers will be held at the Annual Meeting ("Founders Day").
-Notice of the time and location of the Annual Meeting shall be published in the Club newsletter at least ten (10) days prior to the scheduled meeting.
+Notice of the time and location of the Annual Meeting shall be published in the Club newsletter in the month prior to the scheduled meeting.

 Special meetings of the members may be called by a majority of the Executive Council or by not less than five percent (5%) of the members in good standing.
 Written notice of the time, purpose, and location of the meeting shall be given to all members in good standing at least five (5) days prior to the date of the meeting.

-One-half the Executive Committee plus, six Directors or one-half of the Board of Directors, which ever is greater, or 5% of the members in good standing shall constitute a quorum for the transaction of business at any regular or special meeting of the Board of Directors
+One-half the Executive Council plus one-half of the Board of Directors, or 5% of the members in good standing shall constitute a quorum for the transaction of business at any regular or special meeting of the Board of Directors.

 Only the elected officers or persons authorized by the Executive Council to act on behalf of the Club shall incur any obligations or indebtedness in the name of the Club.
-The President is authorized to approve up to $500, without board approval, for expenses outside of normally budgeted and approved committee or event expenses.
+The President is authorized to approve up to $500, without Board of Director approval, for expenses outside of normally budgeted and approved committee or event expenses.

 The incurring of any obligation or indebtedness in the name of the Club by any elected Officer or member in contravention of these Bylaws shall be an ultra vires act (beyond the power authorized by these Bylaws).
 The person or persons responsible for such act or acts shall be personally liable, individually and collectively, to the Club in an amount equal to the obligation or indebtedness which the Club may be required to pay.

 These Bylaws may be amended by a two-thirds vote of a quorum at a Regular or Special Meeting; provided notice that the Bylaws were to be amended is made to all members in good standing at least three (3) days prior to the date of the referendum.
-Voting shall be by official secret ballot and due provision shall be made for absentee voting.
+Voting shall be by official secret ballot.
 The Secretary shall ensure that only ballots submitted by members in good standing are counted.
 All votes shall be counted by the Club Secretary.